 (b) No. of octahedral in c.c.p. = 4

-Ex.33.
-Rbl crystallizes in bcc structure in which each Rb is surrounded by eight iodide ions each of radius 2.17 Å. Find the length of one side of RbI unit cell.
+Example 33.
+Rbl crystallizes in BCC structure in which each Rb is surrounded by eight iodide ions each of radius 2.17 Å. Find the length of one side of the RbI unit cell.

 a = 2 a = [1.59 2.17] = 4.34 Å

-Ex.34.
-Find the size of largest sphere that will fit in octahedral void in an ideal FCC crystal as a function of atomic radius 'r'.
-The insertion of this sphere into void does not distort the FCC lattice.
+Example 34.
+Find the size of the largest sphere that will fit in an octahedral void in an ideal FCC crystal as a function of atomic radius 'r'.
+The insertion of this sphere into the void does not distort the FCC lattice.
 Calculate the packing fraction of FCC lattice when all the octahedral voids are filled by this sphere.

-Radius of largest sphere that will fit in the octahedral void is 0.414 r
+Ans.
+If the Radius of the sphere is r, then the radius of the largest sphere that will fit in the octahedral void is 0.414 r.

 Volume of spheres = 4 × pr3 4 × p(0.414r)3 = pr3 [1 0.071]